 Analysis Statement: The basic services provided in these actions were effective in supporting the goals outlined in Goal 1.
-Surveys conducted show that 100% of students have the necessary basic services, campus facilities are in good condition, teachers are appropriately assigned and supported to provide instruction, materials, supplies, academic supports, and intervention supports, and additional administration to aid low-income students with attendance, behavior, and academic progress.
+Surveys conducted show that 100% of students have the necessary basic services (1.4) (1.6) campus facilities are in good condition (1.7), teachers are appropriately assigned and supported to provide instruction (1.1), materials, supplies, academic supports, and intervention supports, and additional administration to aid low-income students with attendance, behavior, and academic progress.
+Teachers are supported with appropriate professional development sessions (1.2) (1.3) and substitutes (1.9) are available to help students, in case a teacher is out..
+KC Online did provide a long term sub for ELD, but was able to secure a full-time credentialed teacher by the second semester (1.5).
+A full time administrator supported student needs by working with students who had attendance, behavior, or academic difficulties (1.8).

-A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.